mbn312/parspice/README.md

 }
 ```

-If you want to get fancier and only include job-specific dependencies (not *all* dependencies, as above),
+If you want to be more precise and only include job-specific dependencies (not *all* dependencies, as above),
 we recommend custom source sets.
 The [templates repo](https://github.com/JoelCourtney/parspice-templates) contains examples of this, along with a custom `gradle workerJar` task, so you can create a different jar for the main process if you want.

 <a id="runworker"></a>
 #### Running the job

 Running your ParSPICE job in parallel is easy.

-Create a new instance of the `parspice.ParSPICE` class; arguments are the path to the job jar, and the minimum port number to use for networking.
+1. Create a new instance of the `parspice.ParSPICE` class; arguments are the path to the job jar, and the minimum port number to use for networking.

-Then call `parSPICE.run` on your instance; arguments are an instance of your job, either the number of tasks to run (for no-input tasks) or the list of inputs to run on (for tasks with network input), and the number of workers to use.
+2. Create a Job from your Worker with `(new MyCustomWorker()).init(...)`.
+The arguments of init vary between Worker types, but they include things like the number of workers to use, the number of tasks to run, the inputs to send, etc., and each type is well documented.
+3. Call `job.run(par)`.
+If your job produces outputs, they will be returned from `run`.

 <a id="examples"></a>
 #### Examples